Proterosuchus: Senses

-Proterosuchus had mesopic vision, indicating that it was adapted to see well in both bright and dim light.
+As inferred from the proportions of its scleral rings (eye bones), Proterosuchus had mesopic vision, indicating that it was adapted to see well in both bright and dim light.
 Mesopic vision is characteristic of cathemeral animals, which are active in both night and day, and crepuscular animals, which are active in twilight.
 Adaptations to see in dim light may have been ancestral to archosaurs, and Proterosuchus may have been an early example of this trend.
-However, Proterosuchus lived near the Antarctic Circle, so its mesopic vision may have instead been an adaptation to the highly seasonal day lengths it experienced.
+Proterosuchus lived near the Antarctic Circle, so its mesopic vision may have instead been an adaptation to the highly seasonal day lengths it experienced.

 The hearing of Proterosuchus was likely adapted for lower frequencies, as in modern crocodiles.
 Due to its low-sensitivity hearing, Proterosuchus probably did not rely heavily on vocal communication and may have been relatively solitary.
 Based on the size of its olfactory bulbs, Proterosuchus had a strong sense of smell, similar to that of modern crocodiles.
 However, its olfactory bulbs were not as large as those of its relative Tasmaniosaurus, suggesting different habits and potentially a more aquatic ecology in Proterosuchus.